 For example, if the scaffolding used by stage crew isn’t properly constructed and collapses while in use, anyone who is injured in that collapse may be able to pursue legal action against the contractors whose negligence resulted in the improper setup.

 If you or a loved one were hurt because of poor construction or defective equipment at a concert, you are not alone and you have the right to seek compensation for your injuries, just like many others.
+Contact our New York concert accident attorneys today.

 On August 13th, 2011, American country music singers Sugarland were scheduled to hold a concert at the Indiana State Fair.
 Throughout the day, the National Weather Service issued several warnings which indicated that violent storms were expected to take place, storms that would include rain, strong winds, hail, and lightning.